Please read the following information before scheduling an appointment.

 Chicago, IL 60654

-Our parking garage is located on the south-west corner of Grand and Wells.
+Our parking garage is located on the south-east corner of Grand and Wells.

 To cancel an appointment, or schedule a feral cat, please call (312) 644-8338, ext 340.Pre and Post-Surgical Instructions: